HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-configuration.md

     serviceNodePort:
 ```

-This configuration is helpful for those who want to use a custom `Ingress Controller` to expose the service in a compatible way.
+This configuration is helpful for those who want to use a custom `HAProxy Controller` to expose the service in a compatible way.
 Even then, HAProxy will still be active.
-The `Ingress Controller` will handle the incoming traffic and then route them to the HAProxy service.
+The `HAProxy Controller` will handle the incoming traffic and then route them to the HAProxy service.

 ## Scaling